psharp1289/psharp1289.github.io/research.md

 ---
 layout: page
-title: My research background
+title: Research
 ---

-# Using computational neuroscience to explain human emotion
+# Computations of planning and worry

-My research program has been devoted to understanding the computational mechanisms that give rise to human worry.
+My research program has been devoted to understanding the computational mechanisms that give rise to how humans plan, and how this goes awry in states of worry.
 In my 10+ years of independent research, I have degrees spanning clinical psychology, developmental neuroscience, and computational cognitive science.

 ### Key Scientific Publications